 Underpinning these research challenges is our work in enabling methodologies in the areas of geophysics, geochemistry and 3D modelling, along with our research on the public perception and understanding of geosciences.

-iCRAG will make important contributions to key EU policy objectives and to the UN Sustainable Development Goals particuarly within the context of the new EU programmes from 2021-2027 including Horizon Europe (HE), the Neighbourhood, Development and International Cooperation Instrument (NDIC) and others.
+iCRAG will make important contributions to key EU policy objectives and to the United Sustainable Development Goals.
+These will include Horizon Europe (HE), the Neighbourhood, Development and International Cooperation Instrument (NDIC), among others

 The seminar on 26 February 2019 will: